 George Furth’s book is really a series of themed sketches, and has been criticised as such, but I would say that the lack of connection is one of the strengths of the piece as it comments on the central character’s attitude to life.
 Even at his 35th birthday party, the musical’s linking device, he seems remote and an observer at his own festivities.
 In this central role Raúl Esparza has a slightly haunted quality and conveys the sense that there is an emotional volcano just waiting to explode, which of course it does in the final song “Being Alive”.
 Apparently, Sondheim has commented that Esparza’s embodiment of the part is the best he has ever seen and, while I’m not so sure about that, the actor has the remarkable ability to suggest inner turmoil without moving a muscle.
 With the five pairs who portray the various friends, it can be difficult to keep track of who is who and who is connected to who.
 And it’s clear that Sondheim/Furth are more interested in the female characters who tend to be more rounded than the less dynamic men.
 Particular stand out characterisations come from Barbara Walsh as the arch cynicist Joanna and Heather Laws as the uptight Amy.
 They also get to perform two of the best known numbers “The Ladies Who Lunch” and “Not Getting Married”; the latter with its fast speak lyrics is particularly well done.
 The final three characters in the fourteen strong team are Bobby’s girlfriends who give a delightfully crazy rendition of “You Can Drive A Person Crazy” as a saxophone trio; Elizabeth Stanley as ditzy air hostess April is a delight.

 The production design by David Gallo is austere or chic (depending on your view) and with the piece’s settings being diverse locations that is probably a wise move to ensure that the action flows.
 The ice cool feel of the production is reinforced by the lighting choices of Thomas C. Hase.
 For much of the action the cast sit around the perimeter as silent observers and their voices are used to penetrate Bobby’s subconscious.
-For much of the time, of course, they are concentrating on their musical contribution.
+Often, of course, they are concentrating on their musical contribution.
 And what an array of instruments there are including a tuba, a glockenspiel and a carefully calibrated glass of water – many of the actors play more than one thing and the various combinations used bring out the vitality of one of Sondheim’s wittiest scores; “Side By Side By Side/What Would We Do Without You” is given a particularly joyous rendition.

 I’ll be honest and say I didn’t enjoy it quite as much as the most recent gender swapped London production which altered my perception of the piece for evermore but there were still a number of remarkable moments.
 I found myself wishing I had seen Doyle’s production of Sweeney Todd as that must have been extraordinary.
 However, as a way of celebrating rather a big milestone this version of Company proved more than equal to the task and brought this year’s activity to a fitting climax.
 Watching all this online theatre and reviewing it has brought a sense of structure and purpose to an otherwise dismal year.
 Although there has been a deal of sniffiness about it as a genre I’d have been pretty lost without it – as one of the songs from the show has it: